 The Authority sponsors the Port of Houston Authority Restated Retirement Plan ("Plan"), a single-employer defined benefit plan covering eligible employees hired prior to August 1, 2012.
 Employees hired on or after that date are covered by the Port of Houston Authority Defined Contribution Plan.
-The Plan is a governmental plan not subject to the federal Employee Retirement Income Security Act of 1974 ("ERISA"), and contributions are solely made by the Authority.
-The Port Commission ("Commission") maintains the authority to amend the Plan and Plan's investment policy.
-Compass Bank (the "Trustee") serves as trustee of the Plan.
-The Plan issues a stand-alone financial report that is available on the Authority's website (porthouston.com) and may also be obtained by requesting such report from the Port of Houston Authority, P.O.
+The Plan is a governmental plan not subject to the federal Employee Retirement Income Security Act of 1974, and contributions are solely made by the Authority.
+The Port Commission maintains the authority to amend the Plan and Plan's investment policy.
+BBVA USA (formerly known as Compass Bank) serves as trustee of the Plan.
+The Plan issues a stand-alone financial report that is available on the Authority's website and may also be obtained by requesting such report from the Port of Houston Authority, P.O.
 Box 2562, Houston, TX 77252, Attention: Controller.